 \begin{definition}[Conservative Family] A family of targets $\mathcal{I}$ is \emph{conservative} if for each vertex $X$ in \textbf{V} there exists at least one intervention target in $\mathcal{I}$ that does not contain $X$:

-\end{definition} Essentially, a conservative family is a family that allows the existence of at least one intervention target which does not intervene on an specific variable.
-This property guarantees that there is at least one experiment in the family which does not alter the behaviour of such variable if performed.
+\end{definition} Essentially, a conservative family is a family that allows the existence of at least one intervention target that does not intervene on a specific variable.
+This property guarantees that there is at least one experiment in the family that does not alter the behaviour of such variable if performed.

-In this settings, a conservative family allows to observe the influence of a (known) set of targets on at least one unaffected variable, enabling the possibility of disentangling such effect, especially when compared to the other experiments in the whole family.
+In this setting, a conservative family allows to observe the influence of a (known) set of targets on at least one unaffected variable, enabling the possibility of disentangling such effect, especially when compared to the other experiments in the whole family.

 \begin{definition}[Intervention Graph] Let $G$ be a causal graph and \textbf{I} be an intervention target defined over $G$.
 The \emph{intervention graph} $G^{(\textbf{I})} = (\textbf{V}, \textbf{E}^{(\textbf{I})})$ is the causal graph obtained by removing any directed edge that points to a vertex in \textbf{I} from $G$: